Northwell Community Series: Business Employee Resource Groups (BERGs)

 Meet Vincent Thorpe OR nurse leader at Glen Cove Hospital

-Meet Vincent Thorpe, nurse manager of the operating room unit in Glen Cove Hospital.
+Meet Vincent Thorpe, nurse manager of the operating room unit at Glen Cove Hospital.
 Vincent’s career growth within Northwell Health highlights the amazing opportunities for personal and professional development possible within our health system.

 For Vincent, his love of the operating room comes from how unique it is in its fast-paced and ever-changing environment.
 “My favorite thing about the operating room is that it is both challenging and rewarding.
 I particularly enjoy the detailed nature of the unit, learning about new procedures and seeing firsthand how technology in healthcare continues to transform the way we approach medical treatment.
 Currently, Glen Cove Hospital is expanding its surgical procedural offerings and I’m excited to be a part of the OR’s evolution.”

 His tireless commitment to improving the operating room and to his team has cultivated asupportive environment to deliver care that is as compassionate as it is innovative.
 “As the OR nurse manager, I’m proud of the hard work and dedication that my colleagues and I have shown in our professions and our commitment to patient advocacy.
-As a unit, we come together to provide the best patient care possible.” t
+As a unit, we come together to provide the best patient care possible.”

 Interested in joining the OR team at Glen Cove Hospital?
 Apply today!